 Do you want to see what a miracle worker this paint is?
 CHECK IT.
 Here’s my hideous thrift store hutch BEFORE the makeover (oh the horror!!!):

-I also used it here on my fluffy ottoman.
+I also used it here on the faux fur ottoman we recovered for my daughter’s room.
 This recipe makes thrift store makeovers a cinch!